mcabaj/nmt-metrics/README.md

 ### Adding NMT properties to Spring Boot actuator `/metrics` endpoint

 You don't need to write any code to add NMT properties to `/metrics` endpoint.
-You just need to add following dependecies :
+You just need to add following dependencies :

 ```
 <dependency>